Vasunavadiya90/Neuralnetworks/README.md

-## PRacticing a git and github commands
+## Practicing a git and github commands